-As a prospect generator, the Company's goal is to identify, acquire and exploit properties with gold, silver and copper mineralization.
-With the completion of the Arrangement, the Company focuses on the Americas, particularly the Cordilleran regions that characterize western North and South America, with properties in Peru, Nevada USA and Yukon Canada.
+As a prospect generator, the Company's goal is to identify, acquire and explore properties with gold, silver and copper mineralization.
+The Company focuses on the Americas, particularly the Cordilleran regions that characterize western North and South America, with properties in Nevada USA, Peru and Yukon Canada.